Ashwagandhae/evidencer/README.md

-# Svelte Typescript Chrome Extension Boilerplate
+# Evidencer

-An extension that lets you scrape, highlight/underline, and export articles you see online as debate cards.
+A chrome extension that lets you scrape, highlight/underline, and export articles you see online as debate cards.

 Based on [this template](https://github.com/NekitCorp/chrome-extension-svelte-typescript-boilerplate) by [@NekitCorp](https://github.com/NekitCorp).